Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Despite this limitation, it is possible to utilize this approach for simulator detection.
 In order to achieve this, the circuit from @circuit gets sent to the (possibly adversarial) quantum cloud provider.
 The results get classified in order to determine whether the circuit has been run on a quantum computer or simulated on a classical computer.
-It would be possible for the quantum cloud provider to recognize this specific circuit and route the circuit to a legit quantum computer provider and forward the results to the end user.
+It would be possible for the quantum cloud provider to recognize this specific circuit, route the circuit to a legit quantum computer provider, and forward the results to the end user.
 To prevent this, the circuit could be embedded into the circuit which the user wants to execute.

 Additionally, as shown in @evaluation-fgsm, it is possible to forge adversarial samples which get classified with the incorrect label.
+One way to prevent such a white-box adversarial attack is to keep the trained neural net hidden.

 = Future Work <future-work>
 One possible improvement would be to showcase that this approach can distinguish between simulators and quantum computers for other quantum circuits than the one used in this work (@circuit).
-Moreover would it be interesting to explore, how adding additional samples from different (and possibly more modern) quantum computers would influence the accuracy.
+Moreover it would be interesting to explore how adding additional samples from different (and possibly more modern) quantum computers would influence the accuracy.
-Also, it could be interesting to perferm further, more advanced adversarial attacks on the neural net, such as a trying to perform a adversarial patch attack @brownAdversarialPatch2018.
+Also, it could be interesting to perform further, more advanced adversarial attacks on the neural net, such as a trying to perform a adversarial patch attack @brownAdversarialPatch2018.

 = Conclusion <conclusion>
+//in dieser arbeit wurde gezeigt, dass mit aktuellen mitteln des machine learnings es möglich ist, für einen bestehenden quantum circuit es mit hoher wahrcsheinlcihket zu unterscheiden, ob qc oder simulator.
+// eine direkte Anwendbarkeit der hier erstellten netze für andere quantum circuits ist nicht möglich.
+// der gezeigte lösungsweg kann jedoch wahrcsheinlcih (see @future-work) für andere circuits angewandt werden.
+// wenn die in @limitations gezeigten grenzen beachtet werden, erscheint der hier gezeigte weg als praktikabler indikator, für die Art der Circuit ausführung.

 #pagebreak()